 WikiCells are also available in WikiCheese, WikiYogurt and WikiFruit as part of the ever-evolving project from Paris-based Le Laboratoire, which under Edwards’ direction has produced other innovative designs such as CellBag, Le Whif and Aeroshot.
 Wiki Cocktails and other WikiCells creations will be available at the Lab Store Paris this Fall, and from there will make their stateside debut in Boston in 2013.

-If you would like to review your own packaging, why not give us a call?
+If you’d like to have your own packaging reviewed by a specialist food package design company, why not give us a call?

 Director of Brand Projects